boldingd/EclipsePhaseContent/Kainouda2035.md

 > **anarcat**: I think you two are going a little overboard.

 The locals have a conservationist bent and a long-term view; they emphasize sustainability over growth, and tend to draw lightly on their resources.

+## Limehouse

+Limehouse is one of five module habitats constructed during the Fall to receive refugees.
+Ownership of the habitats was given to the refugees who settled there, to organize as they saw fit; three ultimately went hypercapitalist, while the fourth organized itself as an Extropian cooperative.
+The residents of Limehouse, however, failed to establish any kind of formal organization; whether the station is a Scum swarm or a failed society is something of a matter of perspective.

+### History

+The station was one of five constructed during the Fall to house refugees.
+Almost 1100 physical refugees where settled on the station, and another two thousand infugees where stored there;
+the initial population included a prison work-crew (guards and inmates) who hijacked an SOTV from Robins AFB, and a cache of some four-hundred-plus egos salvaged from the communications network of a Commonwealth-of-Nations-based minifacturing firm.

+Ownership of the stations was granted to the refugees that where settled there, for them to organize as they saw fit.
+Within fourteen months of the fall, three of the stations had opted to join the Planetary Consortium, and the fourth had organized itself as an Extropian cooperative — but Limehouse had failed to organize itself.
+Three months after the station was turned over to its residents, a proposal to organize it along hypercorporate lines was brought to a vote and soundly defeated; no other proposals where successfully brought to a vote.
+Since the station had been at least notionally granted as property to its resident, it might arguably have been extropian anarcho-capitalist by default, but a web of microcorps never developed.

+As the situation continued, a certain amount of self-sorting occurred; those with the resources to do so left, while the stations became something of a catch-basin for the

 # The Old Text I'm Slicing From